sgp715/binary_classifier_CNN/README.md

 $ docker run -it -v $(pwd)/classifiers:/bccnn/classifiers -v $(pwd)/images:/bccnn/images bccnn_image /bin/bash
 ```
 * You are now inside the docker container and can start training and testing to your hearts content and the models you train will persist outside of Docker as long as you save them inside the classifiers directory
-* train the network with images from two directories
+* Train the network with images from two directories
 ```
 $ python bcCNN.py -train <path/to/images1> <path/to/images2> <dir/to/save/model> <model/category>
 ```
 * Here path <path/to/images1> corresponds to images/formal/positive and <path/to/images2> corresponds to images/formal/negative from the example above
 * <dir/to/save/model> corresponds to where we want the model we train to be saved which in our case is classifiers
 * And <model/category> is what we want the name of the model to be (for us formal)
-* test the accuracy on images from two directories
+* Test the accuracy on images from two directories
 ```
 $ python bcCNN.py -test <path/to/images1> <path/to/images2>
 ```
-* classify a single image
+* Classify a single image
 ```
 $ python bcCNN.py -classify <path/image/to/classify>
 ```